Fact Sheet: Introduction to Trademarks

 2. Can an applicant secure a trademark registration covering more than one country?

 Yes.
-Several international agreements make it possible to file a single application to register a mark in more than one country.
+Several international agreements make it possible to file a single application to register a mark in more than one jurisdiction.
 For example, a registration with the Benelux Office for Intellectual Property offers trademark protection in the Benelux territory (Belgium, Luxembourg, and the Netherlands).
 A European Union Trade Mark (EUTM) (formerly Community Trade Mark) registration protects a trademark in all the member states of the European Union (EU).
-The Madrid Agreement and the Madrid Protocol make it possible to file an application for an International Registration, which will offer a trademark protection in any of the countries the applicant designates that are party to either or both of those treaties.
+The Madrid Agreement and the Madrid Protocol make it possible to file an application for an International Registration, which will provide trademark protection in any of the jurisdictions the applicant designates that are party to either or both of those treaties.
 Filing with the African Regional Intellectual Property Organization or the African Intellectual Property Organization protects a trademark in all the member states of that organization.

 3. What is a European Union Trade Mark?